Gillygaloo: Characteristics

 The pamphlet "Paul Bunyan Natural History" was created by Brown with source material derived from original interviews conducted among veteran loggers in the Great Lakes.
 Republished in B.A.
 Botkin's A Treasury of American Folklore, in the pamphlet, Brown relates:

 While Brown's pamphlet is the first to connect the name to a square-egg-laying bird, it is not the first to reference a creature with these attributes.
 In "Some Lumberjack Myths," by J. E. Rockwell, published in 1910, in the nature journal The Outer's Book, the author describes a bird known as the "Deep-Winter-Flying-Midget."
-According to Rockwell, the bird was purported to lay eggs in the snow rather than a nest, as it was cold rather than warmth that hatch them.
+According to Rockwell, the bird was purported to lay eggs in the snow rather than a nest, as it was cold rather than warmth that hatched them.
 Rockwell added that the eggs were square rather than round to prevent them from rolling down mountain slopes.

 Later, George Shepard Chappell, under the pseudonym Walter E. Traprock, in his 1921 travel guide parody The Cruise of Kawa Wandering in the South Seas describes the fatu-liva.
-The fatu-liva live in the, nonexistent, Filbert Islands and lie square eggs resulting in a "piercing screech of pain ending in a long yowl of joy."
+The fatu-liva live in the, nonexistent, Filbert Islands and lay square eggs resulting in a "piercing screech of pain ending in a long yowl of joy."
 The eggs are mentioned as cube-shaped and covered in dots.
 An accompanying photograph depicts the eggs looking much like dice; however, dice are never mentioned in the text.
 Additionally, there is a photograph of a proclaimed "Fledgling Fatu-Liva," which the author adds is male and the likelihood of progeny is contingent on a subsequent expedition to the island.